rotanov/fefu-mmorpg-protocol/README.md

 #### Attack

-TBD:
-    - what a `blowType` actually means
-    - should we really send target id or it may be reasonable to sent [x, y] of an attack
-    - what should be sent if there are multiple targets for a single attack
+If there are multiple targets for a single attack then server MUST produce multiple `attack` events for each target.

 Field `killed` may be omitted if it is `false`.